 In a related topic, dogs also imitate our actions, even if we are not always aware that they are doing so: “The next time your dog digs a hole in the backyard after watching you garden, don’t punish him.
 He’s just imitating you.
 A new study reveals that our canine pals are capable of copying our behavior as long as 10 minutes after it’s happened.
 The ability is considered mentally demanding and, until this discovery, something that only humans and apes were known to do.”

-Behavioral ethologist Ádám Miklósi and Italian dog trainer Claudia Fugazza “hope that trainers, especially those teaching guide and other working dogs, take advantage of their willingness to learn by watching our actions.
-He and Fugazza advise dog-owners and trainers to think of useful actions for dogs to copy, such as fetching the mail from the mailbox, carrying a tool to the garden, or better yet on these hot summer days, grabbing a beer for Dad from the fridge.”
+Behavioral ethologist Ádám Miklósi and Italian dog trainer Claudia Fugazza “hope that trainers, especially those teaching guides and other working dogs, take advantage of their willingness to learn by watching our actions.
+He and Fugazza advise dog owners and trainers to think of useful actions for dogs to copy, such as fetching the mail from the mailbox, carrying a tool to the garden, or better yet on these hot summer days, grabbing a beer for Dad from the fridge.”
 3

 The bartender humors the man with his generosity: “Sure, pops.
 For every question the dog answers, you can pick any damn drink you want!”

-Eyeing the 12-year old Laphroig, the old man turns to his dog and asks, “Tomboy, what’s on top of a house?”
+Eyeing the bottle of Laphroaig on the back bar’s top shelf, the old man turns to his dog and asks, “Tomboy, what’s on top of a house?”

 And the dog barks, “Roof!
 Roof!”